nextcloud/desktop/README.md

 you can join us at [#nextcloud-client](irc://irc.freenode.net/#nextcloud-client).

+## :v: Code of conduct :relieved:

+The Nextcloud community has core values that are shared between all members during conferences, hackweeks and on all interactions in online platforms including (Github)[https://github.com/nextcloud] and (Forums)[https://help.nextcloud.com].
+If you contribute, participate or interact with this community, please respect (our shared values)[https://nextcloud.com/code-of-conduct/].

 ## :memo: Source code

 The Nextcloud Desktop Client is developed in Git.
 Since Git makes it easy to